SanJulin/Hidden-item-game-module/README.md

 Navigate to folder L2/tests to see the available tests and check the below testing info for further instructions.

 ## Testing
+Testing has been done for a previous version of the module (https://github.com/SanJulin/L2/commit/9cd26d3a9dc0b29eba3bfc3a28e57a3ab63ff077)

 ### Manual testing of the game
 Enter node user-testapp.js to manually test the module by playing the game.